-Only osteopathic physicians may bill for OMT services.
+Only osteopathic (DO) or naturopathic (ND) physicians may bill for OMT services.

 OMT includes pre and post service work (for example, cursory history and palpatory examination).
 The E/M service may be caused or prompted by the same diagnosis as the OMT service.
 A separate diagnosis isn't required for payment of an E/M service in addition to OMT services on the same day.